willjohnson/geckoboard-stripe-stats/README.md

 # geckoboard-stripe-stats
-Get customer count and monthly recurring revenue from Stripe and send to Geckoboard
+Node.js program to get customer count and monthly recurring revenue from Stripe and send to Geckoboard

+Requires the 'dateformat' node.js package.